ADRS-CNet: An adaptive dimensionality reduction selection and classification network for DNA storage clustering algorithms: Related Works

-James et al. \cite{b46} created MeShClust, an unsupervised learning tool designed for DNA sequence clustering that relies on k-mer frequencies and the mean shift algorithm.
-This tool utilizes a General Linear Model (GLM) to efficiently identify and group similar sequences.
-Compared to existing tools like UCLUST and CD-HIT, MeShClust excels in efficiency, consistency, and resource utilization.
+James et al. \cite{b46} introduced MeShClust, an unsupervised learning tool for DNA sequence clustering that utilizes k-mer frequencies and the mean shift algorithm.
+It employs a Generalized Linear Model (GLM) to identify sequence similarities and optimizes clustering through an iterative process.
+Compared to existing tools, MeShClust demonstrates superior efficiency and accuracy.

-Yana Hrytsenko et al. \cite{b47} utilized k-mer frequencies and PCA to analyze population structures.
-By transforming DNA sequences into k-mer frequency matrices and applying PCA followed by K-means clustering, they effectively identified population structures, successfully distinguishing between admixed and non-admixed individuals.
-The method proved to be as accurate as traditional model-based approaches.
+Yana Hrytsenko et al. \cite{b47} conducted a study to determine population structure using k-mer frequencies and principal component analysis (PCA).
+They transformed DNA sequences into k-mer frequency matrices and applied PCA and K-means clustering to these matrices.
+The results showed that this approach effectively identified population structures and differentiated admixed from non-admixed individuals, demonstrating comparable accuracy to traditional model-based methods.

-Inspired by the work of Yana Hrytsenko et al. \cite{b47} and Yuta Hozumi et al. \cite{b8}, our research focuses on optimizing dimensionality reduction techniques in bioinformatics.
-We developed an adaptive model to select the most suitable dimensionality reduction method based on specific data structures.
-By integrating this model with k-mer frequency matrices and K-means clustering, we aim to improve error analysis in DNA storage technologies.
-Our approach involves enhancing feature capture by increasing the dimensions of k-mer frequency matrices and applying the optimal dimensionality reduction technique to address challenges associated with sparse matrices and computational costs in traditional K-means clustering.
+Our research is inspired by the findings of Yana Hrytsenko et al. \cite{b47} and Yuta Hozumi et al. \cite{b8}.
+Through exploring widely used dimensionality reduction techniques in bioinformatics, including UMAP, t-SNE, and PCA, we have developed an adaptive model to select the optimal dimensionality reduction method depends on specific data structures.
+Integrating this model with k-mer frequency matrices and K-means clustering, we apply it to error analysis in DNA storage technologies.
+Our approach involves increasing the dimensions of k-mer frequency matrices to enhance feature capture rates and combining this with optimal dimensionality reduction techniques to mitigate the impact of sparse matrices on traditional K-means clustering models.
+This method aims to alleviate the curse of dimensionality in K-means frequency matrices and avoid the significant computational costs associated with distance calculations for DNA sequence alignments.